ParadoxGameConverters/ImperatorToCK3/ImperatorToCK3/Data_Files/converter_globals/ReadMe.txt

 AsiaExtended mod team - Permission to use Shan name list and Palaungic culture from their mod Luka_Moscovite - Russian translations
-More Bookmarks+ mod team - Permission to use Natkokwe faith from their mod
+More Bookmarks+ mod team - Permission to use Natkokwe faith from their mod When the World Stopped Making Sense mod team - Permission to use Eiateuta faith from their mod

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -